Arthri/check-eol/README.md

-# reusable-workflow
+# check-eol
-A linter for end-of-line sequences based on .gitattributes.
+A reusable workflow for linting end-of-line sequences.
+This workflow is a wrapper for [check-eol-composite](https://github.com/Arthri/check-eol-composite).

 ## Installation
 Add a new workflow under `.github/workflows/` with the following contents.